General Education Courses: 36 credits

 MNGT 447 Logistics and Supply Chain Management3

-MNGT 489 Seminar in Current Business Issues3
+MNGT 489 Current Business Issues skills for new

 Total15